PeppyHare/r/content/notes/research/warpxm-101.md

 {{< details title="Debugging steps" open=false >}}

-- If installing C++ compilers for the first time on a new Mac, need to run `xcode-select --install` to accept the Xcode license and enable installing compilers provided by Apple.
+- If installing C++ compilers for the first time on a new Mac, you probably need to run `xcode-select --install` to accept the Xcode license and enable installing compilers provided by Apple.
 One of the above homebrew formulae will probably prompt you do to so when it is installed.
 - `brew install petsc` may implicitly install the `hdf5` formlua, which is not compatible with WARPXM.
 If you get an error message along the lines of "HDF5 was not compiled with MPI", try removing the non-mpi version and re-installing the mpi version of hdf5:
     ```
     brew uninstall --ignore-dependencies hdf5 hdf5-mpi